Learning peace, justice through children’s books at Orange libraries

 The books will be on display at the Wheeler Memorial Library, and the Moore-Leland Library in North Orange beginning on Sept.
 23.

 On Sept.
-23, the library will also host a kite-making workshop for children 5 and older and their families at the Wheeler Memorial Library.
-The workshop will begin with Sullivan-Flynn reading one of the books purchased with the Traprock Center’s gift, Bruce Edward Hall’s “Henry and the Kite Dragon.”
-The workshop is made possible by the Traprock Center for Peace and Justice and is free and open to the public.
+23, the library hosted a kite-making workshop for children 5 and older and their families at the Wheeler Memorial Library.
+The workshop began with Sullivan-Flynn reading one of the books purchased with the Traprock Center’s gift, Bruce Edward Hall’s “Henry and the Kite Dragon.”
+The workshop was made possible by the Traprock Center for Peace and Justice and was free and open to the public.